ElementalMP4/NetflixParty/README.md

 2) When the video loads up, slap the NetflixParty icon and the room menu will open
 3) Set a room colour then smack the create room button
 4) Hit the NetflixParty icon again and press "Copy the room URL" to share the URL with your chums
-5) Your homies click the URL you sent and they will be sent straight to Netflix, no account required.
+5) Your homies click the URL you sent and they will be sent straight to Netflix, no NetflixParty account required.

 ## Using the chat